vyos/vyos-documentation/docs/services/ipoe-server.rst

   set service ipoe-server interface eth2 client-subnet '192.168.0.0/24'

-The first address of the paramter ``client-subnet``, will be used as the default gateway.
+The first address of the parameter ``client-subnet``, will be used as the default gateway.
 Connected sessions can be checked via the ``show ipoe-server sessions`` command.

 .. code-block:: sh